tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 where :math:`Q_{rxlevmin}` is determined by each eNodeB and is obtainable by UE from SIB1.

-The last pair of criteria, PLMN and CSG, are simple numbers associated with each eNodeB and UE.
-The basic rule is that UE will not camp to eNodeBs with different PLMN ID and/or CSG ID.
-The default value of zero disables these criteria.
-Only at most one PLMN ID and one CSG ID can be associated to each eNodeB or UE.
-Section :ref:`sec-network-attachment` of user documentation provides more details on this.
+The last criterion, CSG, is a combination of a true-or-false parameter called *CSG indication* and a simple number *CSG identity*.
+The basic rule is that UE shall not camp to eNodeB with a different CSG identity.
+But this rule is only enforced when CSG indication is valued as true.
+More details are provided in Section :ref:`sec-network-attachment` of user documentation.

 When the cell passes all the above criteria, then the cell is deemed as *suitable*.
-Next, UE camps to it, switching its RRC state to `IDLE_CAMPED_NORMALLY`.
+Next, UE camps to it, switching its RRC state to `IDLE_WAIT_SYSTEM_INFO`, or to `IDLE_CAMPED_NORMALLY` if SIB2 has been received.
 After this, the UE may request to enter CONNECTED mode, which can be done by calling ``LteHelper::Connect`` function; please refer to section :ref:`sec-rrc-connection-establishment` for details on this.

-On the other hand, when the cell does not pass either the PLMN or CSG criteria, then the cell is labeled as *acceptable* (Section 10.1.1.1 [TS36300]_).
-In this case, the RRC entity will tell the PHY entity to synchronize to a different cell.
+On the other hand, when the cell does not pass the CSG criterion, then the cell is labeled as *acceptable* (Section 10.1.1.1 [TS36300]_).
+In this case, the RRC entity will tell the PHY entity to synchronize to the second strongest cell and repeat the initial cell selection procedure using that cell.
 As long as no suitable cell is found, the UE will repeat these steps while avoiding cells that have been identified as acceptable.

-The above behaviour is based on the following simplifying assumptions:

- - multiple carrier frequency is not supported;

- - as mentioned in section :ref:`sec-cell-search`, RSRQ is not available during cell search;

- - stored information cell selection is not supported;

- - "Any Cell Selection" state and camping to an acceptable cell is not supported;

- - marking a cell as barred or reserved is not supported; and

- - cell reselection is not supported, hence it is not possible for UE to camp to a different cell after the initial camp has been placed.

-Also note that both cell search and initial cell selection are only available for EPC-enabled simulation.
-EPC-only simulation must use the manual attachment method.
-See section :ref:`sec-network-attachment` of user documentation for more information on their difference in usage.

 Radio Admission Control
 +++++++++++++++++++++++